-2. Now prepare the sketch and configuration for upload via a serial port.
+- 2. Now prepare the sketch and configuration for upload via a serial port. - Start Arduino IDE and upload the sketch BasicOTA.ino, available under File > Examples > ArduinoOTA

 • Update the SSID and password in the sketch, so that the module can join your Wi-Fi network